nstefanidakis14-a11y/momentum-strategy/README.md

 This project implements a time series momentum strategy based on Moskowitz, Ooi, and Pedersen (2012).
 The strategy uses 12-month historical returns as a signal to take long or short positions on futures contracts.
 Initially tested on crude oil futures, which produced negative returns, the strategy was expanded to five futures contracts across commodities, equity indexes, bonds, and currencies.
-Results confirmed the paper's findings — equity index and bond futures showed stronger momentum with positive cumulative returns and higher Sharpe Ratios.
+Results confirmed the paper's findings, equity index and bond futures showed stronger momentum with positive cumulative returns and higher Sharpe Ratios.

 # Academic Foundation